zayinconde/Expert_In_Teams/README.md

 This is my expert and teams electronics repository.
 The project is a multi-dsiciplinary project.
-This repository contains all the files related to the electronics part my me (Zayin Conde).
+This repository contains all the files related to the electronics part by me (Zayin Conde).

 The embedded software is developed in VS code using platformio cross platform developemnt tool.